 Media strategy for

-20 years of multichannel experience across pharma, financial services, and regulated industries.
-The judgment layer that makes AI actually useful.
+20 years of multichannel experience across healthcare, pharma, financial services, and other regulated industries.

 Jason Dellaripa